Joy-Zhang/jsiq.js/README.md

   This parameter can be used in other clauses.

 ### where clause
-  In a query, where clause is used filter an array.
+  In a query, where clause is used to filter an array.

 ### order by clause
   In a query, order by clause is used to sort an array.